geobtaa/gin/docs/library/cic-proposal.md

 ## Joining a National Movement

 OGP has been adopted by a number of prominent institutions.
-The strength and popularity of the OGP community is well documented and includes 30 partner institutions.
-(5) As of January 2015, there are six public instances of OGP.
-OGP projects have also been the recipient of grants from the Alfred P. Sloan Foundation, for technology development and a governance summit, and a National Leadership Grant from IMLS, for the University of New Hampshire PLACE project. { .annotate }
+The strength and popularity of the OGP community is well documented and includes 30 partner institutions. [^5] As of January 2015, there are six public instances of OGP.
+OGP projects have also been the recipient of grants from the Alfred P. Sloan Foundation, for technology development and a governance summit, and a National Leadership Grant from IMLS, for the University of New Hampshire PLACE project.

-5. (5) [http://opengeoportal.org/events/](http://opengeoportal.org/events/) (scroll down to see partner list)
+[^5]: [http://opengeoportal.org/events/](http://opengeoportal.org/events/) (scroll down to see partner list)

 A node of universities on the east coast has emerged as a multi-institution prototype and several institutions in California are OGP partners. _The CIC is perfectly placed to take leadership in forming a midwest node._ The project manager would serve as an active member in the national OGP community by contributing to the further enhancement of this open source collaboration.